supercid/techdocs-wiki-tmp/SPA:-Basics.md

 ### Setting the customer

 When a visitor logs in customer information _should_ be passed.
 If the customer isn't logged in, this can be omitted.
-Similar to setting the [cart contents](https://github.com/Nosto/techdocs/wiki/SPA:-Basics#setting-the-cart), customer data is only sent to Nosto when [Action]([Action](https://github.com/Nosto/techdocs/wiki/Session-API---Terminology#action)) is performed.
+Similar to setting the [cart contents](https://github.com/Nosto/techdocs/wiki/SPA:-Basics#setting-the-cart), customer data is only sent to Nosto when an [action](an [action](https://github.com/Nosto/techdocs/wiki/Session-API---Terminology#action)) is performed.

 The customer information is primarily used for sending personalised triggered emails and for building multi-channel experiences.